ELM Responsible Investments Global Fund Impact Report

 Our Investments

-• Description:
+Description:

 Impact:

 The company's impact on society is profound, with its AI technologies being used to address critical challenges in healthcare, climate science, and more.
 For instance, NVIDIA's AI platforms have been instrumental in accelerating drug discovery and improving diagnostic accuracy in medical imaging.
-Nvidia has also accelerated AI in healthcare settings, working with Medtronics to develop an AI enhanced colonoscopy tool that detects 50% more lesion to deliver better patient outcomes.
+Nvidia has also accelerated AI in healthcare settings, working with Medtronic to develop an AI enhanced colonoscopy tool that detects 50% more lesions to deliver better patient outcomes.
 NVIDIA's DRIVE platform is also pushing the boundaries of autonomous driving, contributing to safer and more efficient transportation systems.
-NVIDIA's data centers are also increasingly powered by renewable energy, with a target to achieve 100% renewable energy usage by 2025.
-Nvidia’s chips are 20x more energy efficient than comparable chips.
-Accelerated computing, which Nvidia invented over 20 years ago, is now considered to be sustainable and key pillar to achieve net zero.
+The company has also created a model of Earth’s climate, allowing scientists to more accurately predict the effects of climate change.

 Engagement Topics:

-• Description:
+Description:

 ASML, a Dutch technology company, is pivotal to the modern economy as a leading supplier of photolithography systems for semiconductor manufacturing.
 Their advanced machines, essential for producing integrated circuits, are integral to the fabrication of microchips found in a myriad of modern electronic devices.
 By enabling the production of smaller, more powerful, and energy-efficient semiconductors, ASML plays a crucial role in the advancement of technology across various industries, including computing, telecommunications, healthcare, and renewable energy.